LLVM和Rust实现Kaleidoscope语言教程

 #[derive(PartialEq, Clone, Debug)] pub enum Expression { LiteralExpr(f64), VariableExpr(String), BinaryExpr(String, Box<Expression>, Box<Expression>), CallExpr(String, Vec<Expression>) }

-is a variable name (Ident
+LiteralExpr is a number (Number token).
+VariableExpr is a variable name (Ident token).

 So far we have only one type of variables: function parameters.
-BinaryExpr
+BinaryExpr has information about

-fully corresponds to its definition in the grammar.
+operator name and subexpressions.
+And CallExpr fully corresponds to its definition in the grammar.

-We did not need a representation for the parenthesis_expr
+We did not need a representation for the parenthesis_expr item, as the precedence of

 used only during parsing.
-Also, note that Expression
+Also, note that Expression definition not fully corresponds to the grammar

 (grammar has a sequence of primary expressions devided by operators, when here we have a binary tree